|

 recognized by a number of international organizations including the United

 Nations Framework Convention on Climate Change.
-In 2008,
+In 2015,

-emissions (IEA).
+(IEA).

 The overall goal of this research program

-sintering and attrition.
-This
+through sintering and attrition.

-research program is done in collaboration with CanmetENERGY-Ottawa.
+This research program is done in collaboration with CanmetENERGY-Ottawa.

 |